codama-idl/codama/packages/upgrade/README.md

 const codama = createFromRoot(upgrade(rootNodeOfAnyVersion));
 ```

-Documents already on the latest major go through unchanged, minus the version restamp.
-Documents that predate the 1.0.0 specification throw a `CODAMA_ERROR__UNSUPPORTED_VERSION` error and must be regenerated from their original source; documents from a future major throw a `CODAMA_ERROR__VERSION_MISMATCH` error and require updating your Codama dependencies instead.
+IDLs already on the latest major go through unchanged, minus the version restamp.
+IDLs that predate the 1.0.0 specification throw a `CODAMA_ERROR__UNSUPPORTED_VERSION` error and must be regenerated from their original source; IDLs from a future major throw a `CODAMA_ERROR__VERSION_MISMATCH` error and require updating your Codama dependencies instead.

 ### `upgradeFromJson(json)`

-This function wraps `upgrade` for JSON-encoded documents, e.g. when reading an IDL from disk or from the chain.
+This function wraps `upgrade` for JSON-encoded IDLs, e.g. when reading an IDL from disk or from the chain.

 ```ts
 import { upgradeFromJson } from '@codama/upgrade';